coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What to Do When You Get a Traffic Ticket in Colorado?

-• Pay the traffic ticket.
+• Paying the traffic ticket.

-This must be done within 20 days of the infraction date.
+This may be done within 20 days of the infraction date.
 A court appearance is mandatory if the ticket is designated as a non-payable summons and the officer fills in the court where you are to appear.

 Appear in court on the scheduled date to inform the court of your plea and have a hearing (arraignment).
 You may be afforded the chance to meet with the prosecutor and may be offered a plea bargain.
-You are not required to accept it and if you choose not to, a future date will be set for the trial.
+You are not required to accept it and if you choose not to, a future date may be set for the trial.

-• If you are found guilty, then you will be deemed liable for all punishments as dictated by the court and these could include fines, license points and even jail time, depending on the severity of the charge.
+• If you are found guilty, then you may be deemed liable for all punishments as dictated by the court and these could include fines, license points and even jail time, depending on the severity of the charge.

 How Do I Find Colorado Traffic Court Records?

 Publicly available records are accessible from some third-party websites.
 These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
-To find a record using the search engines on these sites, interested parties must provide:
+To find a record using the search engines on these sites, interested parties may provide:

 • The name of someone involved, providing it is not a juvenile

-• The assumed location of the record in question such as a city, county, or state name
+• The assumed location of the record in question, such as a city, county, or state name

-Third party sites are not government sponsored websites, and record availability may differ from official channels.
+Third-party sites are not government-sponsored websites, and record availability may differ from official channels.

 What Information is Required to Obtain Colorado Traffic Court Records?